samicemalone/tv/README.txt

       Sets CONFIG as the configuration file to use.
 For the default configuration file see the FILES section.

-   -d, --daemon
-      This is an experimental feature.
-Starts in daemon mode and listens on port 5768 for commands.

    -f FILE, --file FILE
       Plays FILE from the filesystem.
 Can be used with -q to enqueue instead of play.

-   --files-from DIR
-      Set a directory DIR that contains media files but does not follow the standard /Show Name/Season x/FILE directory structure.
-The media files in DIR will only be available in daemon mode (-d).
-The files can be listed with the command "list_extra_files".
-See the DAEMON COMMANDS section for more information.
-DIR will not be searched recursively.

    -h, --help
       The help message will be output and the program will exit.